ramiromagno/coursera-proj-wearable-computing/README.md

 An immutable copy is provided by Coursera:
 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>.

-The data can also be found in this repository in the folder `/data-raw`.
+The raw data can also be found in this repository in the folder `data-raw/`.
 The data has been manually downloaded.

 ### Tidy data set